Written by : N.R.

 10.5 crore bottles means 10.5 crore Excise duty Labels or stamps per month !

-alcohol consumption which in turn account for the increased demand of printing of Excise duty Labels which they propose to print in India Security Press, Nashik.
+From the year 2009 the state has decided to issue Excise duty Labels/ Stamps of their own.
+The Excise department official opines that the use of holograms as Excise Duty Labels in bottles have checked the sale of spurious liquor and has in turn increased alcohol consumption which in turn account for the increased demand of printing of Excise duty Labels which they propose to print in India Security Press, Nashik.

 Haryana, Punjab and Chandigarh

 The issue of Excise Labels were proposed to be introduced by the Haryana Govts w.e.f .
 2009.
 The requirement per month was anticipated to be 5 crore labels per month as per the Excise department officials.
-Since Haryana state did not manufacture the liquors within the state no Excise duty Labels/ Stamps of their were earlier issued.

-Excise duty Label of their own.
+The following graph will show the quantity of bottles used consumed in Haryana alone so that the future requirement could be worked out whenever the state commence issuing Excise duty Label of their own.
 However all the Liquor bottles imported into these two states were to be pasted with label with caption 'For use in Haryana only' and 'For use in Punjab only'.

 Haryana & Punjab : Label on the Bottles indicating place of